Jean Blackwell Hutson: Career

-Through the social and cultural prejudices against people of color and women, common at the time, Hutson made great gains in her professional career.
-From 1936 to 1984, she worked at multiple branches of the New York Public Library system, with a brief period as a school librarian at Paul Lawrence Dunbar High School in Baltimore, Maryland.
+From 1936 to 1984, Hutson worked at multiple branches of the New York Public Library system, with a brief period as a school librarian at Paul Lawrence Dunbar High School in Baltimore, Maryland.
 Her most notable professional position was as curator and chief of the Schomburg Center for Research in Black Culture during which time she developed the Schomburg Dictionary Catalog.
-The collection at the Schomburg Center grew under her guidance to become "a major source for research on Black history and culture".
+The collection at the Schomburg Center grew under her guidance to become "a major source for research on Black history and culture."

-In the 1940s, during her time at the Schomburg Center for Research in Black Culture, Hutson organized the Schomburg Corporation, a non-profit organization that lobbied for funding for the research center.
+In the 1940s, during her time at the Schomburg Center, Hutson co-founded the Schomburg Corporation, a non-profit organization that lobbied for funding for the research center.
 Hutson was instrumental in marketing efforts that secured state, federal, and foundation grants for the following decades.
 These funds went towards preservation, assessment of the collection, and building a new facility.
-Under her charge, the center became well known during the Civil rights and Black Panther movements and in 1980, the new facility, designed by Max Bond was opened to the public.
+Under her charge, the center became well known in the Civil rights and Black Panther movements and in 1980, the new facility, designed by Max Bond, was opened to the public.

 While she served at the Schomburg Center, Hutson also took on an adjunct professorship at the City College of New York.
-At the behest of her friend and former Schomburg page, Joseph Borome, a librarian at Columbia University, Hutson taught courses in Black Studies at the City College from 1962-1971.
+At the behest of her friend and former Schomburg page Joseph Borome, a librarian at Columbia University, Hutson taught courses in Black studies at the City College from 1962 to 1971.
 She resigned from the role after supporters of Black studies called for a more radical approach.

-Hutson's teaching gave way to a personal invitation from Kwame Nkrumah, the President of Ghana, for Hutson to assist with the development and creation of the African Collection at the University of Ghana.
-She took the opportunity to move to Ghana, where she spent the years of 1964-1965 as Assistant Librarian in charge of Africana.
-During this year, Hutson relished living in a place where she was not discriminated against because of her race.
-She also found professional success in making the Africana collection inclusive of Africans in Africa and also the African diaspora.
+Hutson's teaching resulted in a personal invitation from Kwame Nkrumah, the president of Ghana, for Hutson to assist with the development and creation of the African Collection at the University of Ghana.
+She moved to Ghana, where she spent 1964 and 1965 as the assistant librarian in charge of Africana.
+Hutson was also successful in making the Africana collection inclusive of Africans in Africa as well as the African diaspora.

+During Hutson's lifetime, she was involved in many different civic, social, professional and cultural organizations.
+She was a member of the Delta Sigma Theta sorority, the NAACP, the American Library Association, the African Studies Association, and the Urban League.

-Hutson retired in 1980 but still remained active.
-She was still actively involved in organizations such as Information Science in the 1980s.
-She served on the Task Force on Library and Information Services to Cultural Minorities of the National Commission on Libraries.
-During her retirement she wrote a chapter on the Schomburg Center in Black Bibliophiles and Collectors: Preservers of Black History.
+Hutson retired in 1980.
+She remained actively involved in organizations such as the National Commission on Libraries and Information Science's Task Force on Library and Information Services to Cultural Minorities in the 1980s.
+She also wrote a chapter on the Schomburg Center in Black Bibliophiles and Collectors: Preservers of Black History (1990).